Barnet London Borough Council: History

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.

+Barnet Council created an ALMO, Barnet Homes, in 2004 to manage some housing services.
+The organisation was initially focused on managing the decent homes programme.
+Barnet Homes became part of The Barnet Group in 2012 and other council services were transferred to the organisation to manage.

+In 2010, outline planning permission was provided for Brent Cross Town, which is part of one of the largest regeneration projects Barnet Council has ever managed.
+Barnet Council created a joint venture with Argent Related (now known as Related Argent) which is responsible for the redevelopment.

-In 2012 Barnet outsourced many functions to Capita under what it called the 'One Barnet' programme.
-The scheme was controversial; a local resident tried to challenge the council's decision via a judicial review, but without success.
-Most of the outsourced functions were brought back in-house during 2023.
+In 2012 Barnet outsourced the majority of its functions to Capita under what it called the 'One Barnet' programme, to be managed from locations outside of Barnet, including Northern Ireland, and the South West and North of England.
+The scheme was controversial; a local resident, Maria Stella Nash, tried to challenge the council's decision via a judicial review, without success and an application to appeal the decision was unsuccessful.
+Most of the outsourced functions were brought in-house during 2023, and some contracts ended in 2026.

+Barnet was one of six local authorities in London that were given permission by the government to relax funding rules, in financial year 2025 to 2026, allowing them to raise an extra £55.7 million by borrowing or via the sale of assets.
+For financial year 2026 to 2027 they were allocated £79.3 million of exceptional financial support, due to a funding deficit.

 Powers and functions

 The local authority derives its powers and functions from the London Government Act 1963 and subsequent legislation, and has the powers and functions of a London borough council.
-It sets council tax and as a billing authority also collects precepts for Greater London Authority functions and business rates.
-It sets planning policies which complement Greater London Authority and national policies, and decides on almost all planning applications accordingly.
-It is a local education authority and is also responsible for council housing, social services, libraries, environmental services including waste collection and disposal, traffic, and most roads.
+It sets council tax and as a billing authority it also collects precepts for the Greater London Authority functions and business rates.

+Barnet sets planning policies which complement the Greater London Authority London Plan and national policies, and decides on almost all planning applications accordingly.
+It is a local education authority and is also responsible for social services, traffic and most roads, anti-social behaviour reviews, libraries, and environmental services including waste collection and disposal.